sidhub276/cp31-800-solutions/README.md

-# CP 800 Rating Practice
+# CP-31 800 Rating Solutions.

 This repository contains my solutions to 800-rated problems from the CP31 sheet.

 ## Structure
-- problems/ → contains all solutions
+- Problems contains all solutions

 ## Progress
 - [ ] Problem 1